MicrosoftDocs/OfficeDocs-Enterprise-pr.pt-BR/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 Para serviços de nuvem baseados em PaaS do Azure, as licenças de software são integradas ao preço do serviço.

-Para máquinas virtuais baseadas em IaaS do Azure, talvez seja necessário ter licenças adicionais para usar o software ou aplicativo instalados em uma imagem de máquina virtual.
-Algumas imagens de máquinas virtuais têm versões licenciadas do software instalado e o custo é incluído na taxa por minuto para o servidor.
-Os exemplos são as imagens de máquinas virtuais do SQL Server 2014 e do SQL Server 2016.
+For Azure IaaS-based virtual machines, additional licenses to use the software or application installed on a virtual machine image might be required.
+Some virtual machine images have licensed versions of software installed and the cost is included in the per-minute rate for the server.
+Examples are the virtual machine images for SQL Server 2014 and SQL Server 2016.

-Algumas imagens de máquinas virtuais têm versões de avaliação de aplicativos instaladas e precisam de licenças adicionais de aplicativos de software para uso além do período de avaliação.
-Por exemplo, a imagem de máquina virtual de avaliação do SharePoint Server 2016 inclui uma versão de avaliação do SharePoint Server 2016 pré-instalada.
-Para continuar usando o SharePoint Server 2016 após a data de validade da avaliação, é necessário adquirir uma licença do SharePoint Server 2016 e licenças de cliente da Microsoft.
-Essas cobranças são separadas da assinatura do Azure e a taxa por minuto para executar a máquina virtual ainda se aplica.
+Some virtual machine images have trial versions of applications installed and need additional software application licenses for use beyond the trial period.
+For example, the SharePoint Server 2016 Trial virtual machine image includes a trial version of SharePoint Server 2016 pre-installed.
+To continue using SharePoint Server 2016 after the trial expiration date, you must purchase a SharePoint Server 2016 license and client licenses from Microsoft.
+These charges are separate from the Azure subscription and the per-minute rate to run the virtual machine still applies.

 ### <a name="user-accounts"></a>Contas de usuário